Naty89/Python-Decorators/README.md

 ## Python-Decorator

-A Decorator is a function that modifies another function or givea it extra features.
+A Decorator is a function that modifies another function with out modifying the actual function.

 example: